Banging Toolbox

 1. For standard boreholes

-The hole saw sizes for the standard doorknob is usually 2 ⅛ inch or 5.39 centimeters in diameter, being the larger bore compared to the edge bore to be made in tandem for installation.
+The hole saw sizes for the standard doorknob is usually 2 ⅛ inches or 5.39 centimeters in diameter, being the larger bore compared to the edge bore to be made in tandem for installation.

 When making the standard borehole for your doorknob, make sure to check the diameter of the hole saw and doorknob specifications to see if it fits with a 2 ⅛ inch standard hole saw bit.